djinnalexio/Motion-sensor-alarm/README.md

 # Motion-sensor-alarm
-A simple alarm with a PIR motion sensor and with or without push buttons
+A simple alarm with a PIR motion sensor with and without push buttons